swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 /// instance. `StringLiteralType` must be `String` or `StaticString`.
 ///
 /// Interpolated segments are represented as values of the associated
 /// `StringInterpolationType` type.
-The code beween the two parentheses is
+The code between the two parentheses is
 /// treated as parameters to an initializer on the `StringInterpolationType`;
 /// if the first parameter is unlabeled, Swift will prefer an initializer with
 /// the label `stringInterpolationSegment:`, but will also permit an initializer with